javierguignard/britcore-apply/web/README.md

-# FRONTEND FOR BRITCORE PROJECT
+# FRONTEND FOR BRITECORE PROJECT
 Front end for FeatureRequest interactions